modella/save-invalid/README.md

 This plugin overloads `model.save` to the following signature: `model.save([skipValidations], cb)`.
 With out a boolean as the first argument, the behavior is identical to `modella`'s default.

 With the additional flag, it will skip validations.
-Optionally if `SaveInvalid.invalidAttr` is set, an invalid model will have that attribute persisted as well.
+Optionally if `SaveInvalid.invalidAttr`  or `SaveInvalid.completeAttr` is set, an invalid model will have that attribute persisted as well.
 This is useful so that you can only query for valid models.
 E.g:

     var validTasks = Tasks.all({invalid: false}, function(err, tasks) {